nats-io/nats.java/README.md

 [![Javadoc](http://javadoc-badge.appspot.com/com.github.nats-io/jnats.svg?label=javaadoc)](http://javadoc-badge.appspot.com/com.github.nats-io/jnats)
 [![Coverage Status](https://coveralls.io/repos/nats-io/jnats/badge.svg?branch=master)](https://coveralls.io/r/nats-io/jnats?branch=master)

 This is a WORK IN PROGRESS.
+It's not quite a stable release.
-Please refer to the TODO.md for more information on what things are not complete or not working.
+Please refer to the TODO.md for constantly updating information on what things are not complete or not working.
 Watch this space for more info as it becomes available.

 ## Installation